Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

 Therefore, interpreting Fig.\ref{fig:Result2}a as a branching-feasibility plot, we observe that branching is more likely for low values of $V_a$, which agrees with the reported picture of the evolution experiments given in \cite{Rosenzweig}.
-As shown in Sec.\ref{sec:DifferentConditions}, the specific contour pattern depends highly on the conditions of the experiment, that is, the concentration of glucose in the environment supplying the chemostat, $G_0$, the dilution rate, $d$, and the proportion of the consumed glucose that gets excreted as acetate, $\beta$.
-Thus, Fig.\ref{fig:Result2}a reveals essentially that the system, under these specific environmental conditions, is rather likely to undergo evolutionary branching, which justifies its observed repeatability in actual experiments.
+As shown in Sec.\ref{sec:DifferentConditions} of the SM, the specific contour pattern depends highly on the conditions of the experiment, that is, the concentration of glucose in the environment supplying the chemostat, $G_0$, the dilution rate, $d$, and the proportion of the consumed glucose that gets excreted as acetate, $\beta$.
+Thus, Fig.\ref{fig:Result2}a reveals essentially that the system, under these specific environmental conditions, is rather likely.